 Here is why

-The difference between a charge and a credit card is that you have to pay off a charge card in full every month, while a credit card allow you to carry a balance.
+The difference between a charge and a credit card is that you have to pay off a charge card in full every month, while a credit card allows you to carry a balance.
 One thing to remember though, is that carrying balance on a reward credit card defies the purpose.
 You will never get ahead if you pay interest for the points you earn, so in our book it doesn’t matter.
 You will probably pay your charges in full anyway.

 Sign-up Bonus

-WINNER: Amex Platinum Mercedes Benz card
+WINNER: Amex Platinum Card

 Here is why